molily/molily.de/_posts/2020-11-21-testing-angular.md

 In the screenshot above, you see the rendered Component on the left side and the inspected DOM on the right side.

+<aside class="margin-note">Root element</aside>

-Unfortunately, the root element the Component is rendered into is the last element in the document, below the Jasmine reporter output.
+The root element the Component is rendered into is the last element in the document, below the Jasmine reporter output.
 Make sure to set a focus on a single spec to see the rendered Component.

 The rendered Component is interactive.
 For example, you can click on buttons and the click handlers will be called.
 But as we will learn in the next chapter, there is no automatic change detection in the testing environment.
 So you might not see the effect of the interaction.